 The increasing availability of contextual information on mobile devices holds tremendous promise for enhancing communication services in the era of 6G.
 Advancements in mobile technology have led to a surge in contextual awareness, powered by a rich array of sensors—such as GPS, accelerometers, gyroscopes, cameras, and microphones—that continuously gather data about users’ environments, behaviours, and preferences.
 At the same time, artificial intelligence (AI) plays a crucial role in interpreting this data, transforming contextual data into meaningful insights.
 Using techniques like machine learning, natural language processing, and computer vision, AI can analyse application and location patterns, recognise user activities, predict intent, and customise experiences in real time.

 By leveraging contextual awareness and AI, 6G systems can deliver an enriched user experience and improve communication efficiency.
 To harness these benefits, AI-enabled mobile devices may share some elements of user context with the network—especially those related to application characteristics—provided the appropriate user consent and permissions are obtained.
-It is important to note that the application context is expected to give the network deeper and more comprehensive insights into applications, going beyond the traditional KPIs currently available in 5G networks.
-Examples of applications, KPIs, and application context are presented in Table 1 below:
+It is important to note that the information related to the application is expected to give the network deeper and more comprehensive insights into applications, going beyond the traditional KPIs currently available in 5G networks.
+Examples of applications, KPIs, and information related to the application are presented in Table 1 below:

 Table 1: Comparison between 5G KPIs and Application Context